 Physical Inventories of Food Banks

-The Office of General Services is mandated to complete a physical review and inventory of all New York State Food Banks at least once a year.
+The Office of General Services is federally-mandated to complete a facility review and physical inventory of USDA Foods at all New York State Food Banks at least once annually.

 Prior to our arrival please ensure: